diadatp/caravel/README.md

+# DSP48 with DAC

+An experimental W2W DAC and 25x16,48 MACC DSP for the first SkyWater shuttle.
+Designed using SpinalHDL and Klayout.

 # CIIC Harness

 A template SoC for Google SKY130 free shuttles.
 It is still WIP.
 The current SoC architecture is given below.